DTrejo/dtrejo.github.io/book-review-nutrition-physical-degration-weston-a-price.md

 ---
-title: Book Review of Nutrition and Physical Degeneration
+title: Book Review of Nutrition and Physical Degeneration by Weston A. Price
 date: 2020-1-12 05:55 CEST
 tags: howto, bookreview, health
 ---